The Best Steps for Communicating Vision at Your Organization

 3. Use multiple forms of media.

 The more channels of communication you use, the better the chance of your organization understanding the vision.
-Use the newest communication technologies, but don’t forget the tangible swag like coffee mugs, T-shirts, luggage tags, or whatever else you can think of that will keep the message in circulation.
+Use the newest communication technologies, and ensuring your virtual communications are as effective as possible, but don’t forget the tangible swag like coffee mugs, T-shirts, luggage tags, or whatever else you can think of that will keep the message in circulation.

 4. Have one-on-one conversations.